 (iii) pay-in schedules;

-(iv) anticipated developer fees paid during construction;

-(v) syndicator consulting fees and other syndication costs.
+(iv) syndicator consulting fees and other syndication costs.
 No syndication costs should be included in the Eligible Basis; and

-(vi) include an acknowledgement of the amounts and terms of all other anticipated sources of funds.
+(v) include an acknowledgement of the amounts and terms of all other anticipated sources of funds.

 (E) Financing Narrative. (§2306.6705(1)) A narrative must be submitted that describes all aspects of the complete financing plan for the Development, including but not limited to, the sources and uses of funds; construction, permanent and bridge loans, rents, operating subsidies, project-based assistance, and replacement reserves; and the status (dates and deadlines) for applications, approvals and closings, etc. associated with the commitments for all funding sources.
-For applicants requesting HOME funds, Match in the amount of at least 5 percent of the HOME funds requested must be documented with a letter from the anticipated provider of Match indicating the provider's willingness and ability to make a financial commitment should the Development receive an award of HOME funds.
+For applicants requesting Direct Loan funds, Match in the amount of at least 5 percent of the Direct Loan funds requested must be documented with a letter from the anticipated provider of Match indicating the provider's willingness and ability to make a financial commitment should the Development receive an award of Direct Loan funds, if applicable.
 The information provided must be consistent with all other documentation in the Application.

 (8) Operating and Development Cost Documentation.